douglasrizzo/mygan/README.md

 ## Usage

-Make sure you are already logged on to WandB, the scripts will create projects called "dcgan_mnist" or "wgan_celeba" for you to track progress.
+Make sure you are already logged on to WandB, the scripts will create projects called "wgan_celeba" for you to track progress.

 - Run `python -m mygan` to train a WGAN on CelebFaces.